jdtsmith/eglot-booster/README.md

 To verify that the wrapper is functioning, `M-x eglot-events-buffer` and look at the beginning for `emacs_lsp_booster::app` notices.
 If you'd like to avoid boosting remote servers (those run over TRAMP), set `eglot-booster-no-remote-boost` to `t`.

 > [!IMPORTANT]
-> At present only local lsp server programs which communicate by standard input/output can be wrapped, not lsp servers communicating over network ports (local or remote).
+> At present only local or remote (tramp-based) lsp server programs which communicate by standard input/output can be wrapped, not lsp servers communicating over network ports (local or remote).
+Using remote servers over tramp requires installing `emacs-lsp-booster` on the remote server.

 ## Testing